Plain and simple: An online learning platform for beauty professionals.

 The ability to iterate faster and deliver a better experience to students.
 Go beyond the classes themselves and become a tool.

-The main product was originally called BeautyClass Flix.
-It is an online video platform with various courses under a single subscription.
-This product was about to be rebranded as BeautyClass Pro as part of a restructuring of the offering.
+The primary product was initially named BeautyClass Flix, which was an online video platform offering numerous courses under a single subscription.
+However, as part of a restructuring of the company's offering, the product was scheduled to be rebranded as BeautyClass Pro.

 Guilherme Bayara 👈 this is me